ASR Rifles and ASR Med Kits

 Volume of fire (ammo capacity and type of action) is not as important for an ASR if the rabid dog is a lone wolf.
 If it’s a massive, coordinated attack like in Mumbai (and elsewhere), I might wish my .308 ASR was a 5.56, which might be more mobile and carry more bullets (see The Next Mumbai below).
 But the lone wolf (or at most, a suicide pact pair) is more likely to happen, so my planning and equipment leans that way.
 I can press a .308 into service during a coordinated zombie apocalypse but I will run out of ammo sooner and will tire out faster, because it (and each cartridge for it) is heavier.

-An old turnbolt repeater, like a Mauser KAR-98, can be pressed into service as an ASR, although a scoped hunting rifle would be better.
+An old turnbolt repeater, like a Mauser KAR-98 or SMLE, can be pressed into service as an ASR, although a scoped hunting rifle would be better.
 Not so much if the bad guy has lots of friends who suddenly appear out of the woodwork.
 Turnbolts are suboptimal for clearing buildings–but you probably have no business doing that unless your kid is in there and the cops are still minutes out.

 WHEN we unlimber an ASR